fieldbook/fieldbook-client/README.md

 # fieldbook-client

-A nodejs client for Fieldbook.com
+A node client for http://fieldbook.com

 ## Creating a client